SuperArtyK/artyks-engine/doc/main_dox_page.md

 @section ar_install Installation
 To install the engine code and be able to use it:

-**Template method:**

-1. download the template given in the release
+1. download the lastest release(stable) or clone dev branch(possibly not stable, but new features)
 2. extract it
 3. open the .sln
 4. ???
 5. profit

 **Code copy-paste method:**
 1. download code